mochoabuilds/-cognition-/README.md

 08 Training and Deploying a Custom Objects Classifier
 + Whatcha holding?

-09 Temporal Assoication
+09 Temporal Association
 + Who has what?
 (Building a Cart from Store Shelves, Tracking Inventory Levels)

 10 Action Analysis Based on Location
-+ SMS mobile payment
++ Receiving bill via SMS for Mobile Payment

 # V. EXPERIMENTS AND RESULTS
 + Summary Statistics